reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 To use the Rest DSL in Java, we need to extend the `RouteBuilder` class and define the routes in the `configure` method similar to how we created regular Camel routes earlier.

 Let us define a hypothetical REST service for processing orders by using the `rest` construct in the Java DSL to define the API.
-We will also generate a specification for the API in Open API format:
+We will also generate a specification for the API based on the [OpenAPI Specification (OAS)](https://swagger.io/specification/):

 ```java
 @Component